Welcome to the IndieHouse podcast.

 What’s on Your Plate?
 A series of films that are shaping the story of food justice and sustainability.
 Rachel Caplan, Founder & Director of the SF Green Film Festival, discusses the spotlight theme for the festival this year.

-Rishi Bhilawadikar is the creator of “For Here or To Go?”, his 1st feature film that premieres on Friday, March 31st, 2017.
+Rishi Bhilawadikar is the creator of “For Here or To Go?”, his 1st feature film that premiered in theaters in 2017.

 Rachel Caplan, Founder & Director of the San Francisco Green Film Festival, announces line-up is out and tickets are available for 2017’s epic festival full of the most compelling green films, filmmakers, and ideas.